 The Coroner's for the Shropshire, Telford and Wrekin area are Mr J.P.
-Ellery – Senior Coroner and Mr A.R.
-Barkley – Assistant Coroner.
+Ellery – Senior Coroner, Mr H Westerman - Assistant Coroner, and Mr J.M.
+Lees – Assistant Coroner.

 In the following circumstances a death should be reported to the Coroner: